DataMedSci/yagit/docs/source/installation.rst

 Script options
 ~~~~~~~~~~~~~~

-You can freely configure options that are in the script files.
+You can freely configure the options that are in the script files.
-Some of the options are the same as in the `CMake YAGIT options`_ section as they are simply passed to CMake.
+Some of the options are the same as in the `CMake YAGIT options`_ section, as they are simply passed to CMake.

 .. rst-class:: wrap-text
 .. table::